Midsomer's History

 • Typical desk of a local historian in Midsomer Murders - Header

-Local historians & Co. in Midsomer Murders
+Local Historians & Co. in Midsomer Murders

 How are local historians, antiquarians, etc. portrayed and what is their purpose?
 How are they involved?